-You stream movies, play video games, work, study, and scroll through reddit on your computer, but have you ever wondered how computers actually work?
-Or, what is computer science all about?
-A simple computer science description is:
+You stream movies, play video games, work, study and scroll through Reddit on your computer.
+But have you ever wondered how computers actually work or what is computer science all about?
+A simple computer science definition is:

-If you’re interested in a challenging and rewarding career path, with plenty of room for growth and not to mention, a sizeable paycheck, you may want to consider becoming a computer scientist.
+If you’re interested in a challenging and rewarding career path, you may want to consider becoming a computer scientist.

-We live in a society where we have to actively unplug.
-Sometimes, we think we’ve unplugged when in actuality, there are devices running in the background throughout our homes and in our neighborhoods.
-It’s safe to say we live in a society that relies heavily on technology.
-In this society, two types of people have emerged – those who let technology run their lives and those who create technology that changes lives.
+Even when we think we’ve “unplugged” from society, there are devices running in the background throughout our homes and in our neighborhoods.
+It’s safe to say we live in a world that relies heavily on technology.
+In this society, two types of people have emerged: those who let technology run their lives and those who create technology that changes lives.
 Which side would you rather be on?

-Computer scientists solve complex problems such as predicting natural disasters, mapping viral outbreak patterns, improving our health care system and making education accessible – online education was something people once scoffed at and now, people learn everything online, from YouTube tutorials to free learning platforms, such as Khan Academy.
+Computer scientists solve complex problems such as predicting natural disasters, mapping viral outbreak patterns, improving our health care system and making education accessible.
+For example, online education was something people once scoffed at, and now, people can learn almost anything online from YouTube tutorials to free learning platforms, such as Khan Academy.

 What are the Benefits of Computer Science?

-Most companies are tech companies in some capacity, whether it’s a brick and mortar retailer moving into the ecommerce space, or using an app to get your favorite food delivered to your door, computer science technology has improved our access so that almost anything we want is at our fingertips.
-According to the Bureau of Labor Statistics (BLS), there were 1,365,500 jobs for Software Developers in 2018, which includes applications and systems software developers, with an expected growth at 21% between 2018-2028, which is over four times faster than average.
-Salary may depend on experience and industry, but the BLS reports an average salary of $105,590 per year or $50.77 per hour.
+Most companies are tech companies in some capacity, whether it’s a brick-and-mortar retailer moving into the e-commerce space or using an app to get your favorite food delivered to your door, computer science technology has improved our access so that almost anything we want is at our fingertips.
+Salary may depend on experience and industry, but the U.S. Bureau of Labor Statistics (BLS) reports a median pay of $110,140 per year or $52.95 per hour.

-Clearly, there’s a need for computer science related technical skills as companies upgrade their business models.
-A career in computer science, especially software development, is an incredibly innovative space and exciting work for those who enjoy lifelong learning.
+Clearly, there’s a need for computer science-related technical skills as companies upgrade their business models.
+A career in computer science, especially software development, is an innovative space and can be exciting work for those who enjoy lifelong learning.

 Computer Science Tools & Resources

 At this point you may be wondering where to start.
-What tools will you be using, what do you learn in computer science, are there resources that can help me get started?
-The work of computer scientists before you has made it easier than ever to access the information you need to start a new career and some of this information is available for free!
+What tools will you be using, what do you learn in computer science, and are there resources that can help you get started?

-A well known site called, The Odin Project, offers a free computer science courses complete with tutorials, blogs, and a helpful community.
-As you start your journey, you’ll run into StackOverflow, a question and answer site helping novice and experienced programmers discover solutions and connect with their peers.
+A well known site called The Odin Project offers a free computer science course complete with tutorials, blogs and a helpful community.
+As you start your journey, you’ll run into StackOverflow, a question-and-answer site helping novice and experienced programmers discover solutions and connect with their peers.

 If you’re looking for a more structured and academic approach, Harvard’s CS50 curriculum is available on YouTube.
 It’s a great introduction on how to think like a programmer and understand important theories of computer science.
 The self-taught approach has worked for many computer science enthusiasts, but traditional education has also helped professionals take their career to the next level.